 Pregnancy Postpartum Difficulties

-Women who undergo IVF are more likely to experience a number of pregnancy and postpartum complications, including:
+Women who undergo IVF treatment are more likely to experience a number of pregnancy and postpartum complications, including:

 - Postpartum depression and anxiety